-We have developed a numerical model which tracks the state of the disk's gas and dust components as they undergo vertical sedimentation and external photoevaporation.
-We consider the effects of UV-induced photo-evaporation due to nearby massive stars, and we ignore the effects of self-irradiation by UV light from the low-mass stars embedded within the disks.
-Thus, our model is most applicable to the outer portions of disks, or to disks which are effectively shielded from selfirradiation.
+We have developed a numerical model that tracks the state of the disk's gas and dust components as they undergo vertical sedimentation and external photoevaporation.
+We consider the effects of UV-induced photoevaporation due to nearby massive stars, and we ignore the effects of self-irradiation by UV light from the low-mass stars embedded within the disks.
+Thus, our model is most applicable to the outer portions of disks, or to disks that are effectively shielded from self-irradiation.

-Most disks around low-mass stars in OB associations formed well before photo-evaporation began.
-Low-mass stars in Orion have ages $10^5 - 10^6$ yr (Hillenbrand 1997), while most appear to have been photo-evaporating for only a few $10^4$ yr (Bally et al. 2000).
-Therefore, disks can evolve quiescently as grains grow and settle for up to about $10^6$ yr, after which photo-evaporation begins.
+Most disks around low-mass stars in OB associations formed well before photoevaporation began.
+Low-mass stars in Orion have ages of 10^5-10^6 yr (Hillenbrand 1997), while most appear to have been photoevaporating for only a few tens of thousands of years (Bally et al. 2000).
+Therefore, disks can evolve quiescently as grains grow and settle for up to about 10^6 yr, after which photoevaporation begins.